How to Prepare for Positive Thinking

 When we start a diet, it is with great determination to change our eating habits and ‘this time’ stick it out until we get the results we desire.
-Unfortunately we don’t put in the required amount of focus beforehand to enable us to be ready for when that determination begins to waiver and we are face-to-face with negativity.
+Unfortunately we don’t put in the required amount of focus beforehand to enable us to be ready for when that determination begins to waver and we are face-to-face with negativity.

 Let’s face it – we are trying to battle against thoughts and self-beliefs that have been ingrained into us over years of repeated cognitive processes and reaffirming actions, so a few whim thoughts of ‘this time I’ll do it’ is just not going to cut it.

 We need to prepare ourselves for the mental fight that is to come.

-We need psychological weapons to defend ourselves and impenetrable self-armour to protect us from the blows that we will take…
+We need psychological weapons to defend ourselves and we need impenetrable self-armour to protect us from the repeated blows that we will endure…